Integrity, Transparency and Good Corporate Citizenship

 Integrity, transparency and good citizenship are fundamental values for a successful society.
 This holds true also for corporates, which form an integral part of every society.
 As the current Volkswagen experience shows, breaking these simple principles is painful for the company involved and the society it serves.

 In his opening statement, Brando Benifei MEP, Vice President of the European Movement International, emphasised the essential role of the corporate world in building a successful society.
-And therefore, this event’s goal is to bring together different stakeholders to debate what has to be done to ensure that the values of Integrity, Transparency and Good Citizenship reside at the core of every corporate.
+Therefore, this event’s goal is to bring together different stakeholders to debate what has to be done to ensure that the values of Integrity, Transparency and Good Citizenship reside at the core of every corporate.
 Mr Benifei stressed that the European Movement encourages an open and frank discussion about the Volkswagen case, and invites all the actors to debate the cultural change that needs to be implemented by corporations.

 In her kick-off speech, Mrs O’Reilly noted that when speaking about the Volkswagen’s case, it is important to make the company aware of public concern, as well as to inform the public of what is being done to hold accountable those responsible for the harmful decisions.
 One also needs to focus on understanding Volkswagen’s rationale behind compensating its European customers.
 The Ombudsman stressed that it is in everyone’s best interest to “fully understand why what happened, and why it is important to be reassured that it cannot happen again”.
 Volkswagen Group, as one of the biggest European brands, must support and comply with European values as well as with safety, environmental, and labour standards.